First-year students

 The exams for the Practical Philosophy 1, Theoretical Philosophy 1, and History of Philosophy 1 modules will only cover the lecture material.
 However, since the associated seminar promotes understanding of the lecture content and supports preparation for the exam, you should definitely not postpone the seminar to a later semester.
 Both courses in the Logic module must be completed in the same semester, as the exam covers content from both courses.
 In the Argumentation and Writing module, splitting the two courses over two semesters is most feasible, but also not recommended.

-If you don't receive a BN for a course, you can repeat the course as many times as you like.
-However, you can only repeat an AP for a specific module twice.
+If you don't produce a SL for a course, you can repeat the course as many times as you like.
+However, you can only repeat a MP for a specific module twice.